What Other Parents Are Reading

 Bell's palsy can be tough for kids because it affects their appearance so dramatically.
 Reassure your child that his or her face will soon return to normal.

 If your child is being teased, consider talking with teachers, school counselors, and coaches — you might even want to speak to the class, if your child is comfortable with that.
-You also can practice responses with your child in case people ask what's wrong, stare, or say unkind things — explaining that it's a temporary medical problem that isn't contagious will probably satisfy most questioners.
+You also can practice responses with your child in case people ask what's wrong, stare, or say unkind things.
+Most people will be understanding if you explain that it's a temporary medical problem that isn't contagious.

 With a little patience, and some extra doses of love and support from you, your child will be feeling better very soon.